Fewer Abandoned Carts, More Sales: Nine Proven Strategies

 Accept payments directly on your site

 WooPayments can help you do this.
 Store owners love the seamless integration, the easy-to-use dashboard, and the flow of this particular extension.
-You can securely accept credit cards, view transactions and deposits, download information, and manage disputes, all in one place.
+You can securely accept credit cards, view transactions and payouts, download information, and manage disputes, all in one place.

 WooPayments dashboard